 What Does Non-Ionizing Mean in Terahertz Devices?

-“Non-ionizing” is one of the most important safety phrases used around terahertz devices, infrared devices, red light devices, radiofrequency devices, and many other electromagnetic wellness technologies.
+“Non-ionizing” is one of the most important safety phrases used around terahertz devices, infrared devices, visible-light devices, radiofrequency technologies, and other electromagnetic wellness products.

 It is also one of the easiest phrases to misunderstand.

-Some brands use “non-ionizing” as if it means automatically safe, harmless, proven, or risk-free.
+Some marketing uses “non-ionizing” as if it means automatically safe, harmless, medically proven, or risk-free.

 That is too simple.